microsoft/nni/docs/en_US/NAS/SearchSpaceZoo.md

     ..  autoclass:: nni.nas.pytorch.search_space_zoo.enas_ops.SepConvBN
     ```

-* SkipConnection
+* SkipConnect

     Call `torch.nn.Identity` to connect directly to the next cell.

 ## ENASMacroLayer

-In Macro search, the controller makes two decisions for each layer: i) the [operation](#macro-operations) to perform on the previous layer, ii) the previous layer to connect to for skip connections.
+In Macro search, the controller makes two decisions for each layer: i) the [operation](#macro-operations) to perform on the result of previous layer, ii) which previous layer to connect to for SkipConnects.
+ENAS uses controller to design the whole model architecture instead of one of its components.
+The output of operations is going to cancat with the tensor of the chosen layer for SkipConnect.
 NNI privides [predefined operations](#macro-operations) for macro search, which are listed in [references](#macro-operations).

 ```eval_rst